Latin Person and Number: A Guide to Latin Personal Endings

 And you would be right – most of the time.
 If a verb has active endings, it is active.
 If it has passive endings, it is passive.

-But the passive of three Latin tenses (perfect, pluperfect, and future perfect) is formed by combining a form of the verb sum (to be) with the perfect participle passive.
+In the perfect system (perfect, pluperfect, and future perfect tenses), on the other hand, the passive is formed by combining a form of the verb sum (to be) with the perfect participle passive.
 For example, laudātus est means “he has been praised / he was praised”.

 So if you see a compound verb form like this, be careful.
-There will be an active final personal sign, but the verb itself is actually passive.
+There will be an active final personal sign, and it will tell you the person and number of the verb, but the verb itself is actually passive.

 Final Thoughts on Latin Person and Number